Operation Bulbasket: German attack

 On 7 July, the surviving prisoners of war, 30 SAS men and Second Lieutenant Bundy, were taken into the woods near to St Sauvant, forced to dig their own graves then executed by a German firing squad at dawn.
 Their bodies were then buried in three separate graves.
-Three Special Air Service men who had been wounded and hospitalized were killed by the administration of lethal injections.
+Three SAS men who had been wounded and hospitalized were killed by the administration of lethal injection.

 Reprisal attack by the RAF

-Jedburgh team Hugh, operating in the area, reported back to Special Forces HQ, requesting a reprisal attack on the headquarters of the 17th SS Panzergrenadier Division in Bonneuil-Matours.
-On receipt of this request, Special Forces HQ passed it on to SAS Brigade HQ, who contacted No. 2 Group RAF, part of the RAF's Second Tactical Air Force.
-2 Group's Air Officer Commanding, Air Vice-Marshal Basil Embry assigned the reprisal attack operation to No. 140 Wing RAF, which had already responded to Bulbaskets request for the attack on the supply trains in Châtellerault in the previous month.
+Jedburgh team "Hugh", operating in the area, reported back to Special Forces HQ requesting a reprisal attack on the headquarters of the 17th SS Panzergrenadier Division in Bonneuil-Matours.
+Special Forces HQ passed the request on to SAS Brigade HQ, who contacted No. 2 Group RAF, part of the RAF's Second Tactical Air Force.
+2 Group's Air Officer Commanding, Air Vice-Marshal Basil Embry, assigned the reprisal attack to No. 140 Wing RAF, which had carried out Tonkins' request for the attack on the supply trains at Châtellerault the previous month.

 By this time, No. 140 Wing was operating out of RAF Thorney Island in West Sussex, where, on 14 July 1944, Embry personally briefed the 14 crews selected for this operation.
 The plan of attack called for four phases: four Mosquitos would drop high explosive bombs; following them, six aircraft would drop US AN-M76 Napalm-filled incendiary bombs; the remaining aircraft would then drop more HE bombs and finally the aircraft would return to strafe the target before returning to base.

 The Mosquitos left Thorney Island at about 21:00 hours, met up with an escort of 12 Mustang Mk.
-IIIs for the daylight crossing, at low level, of enemy-held territory in Northern France and reached the target at approximately 21:00 local time, when the German troops were eating their evening meal.
-The attack went as planned and all seven barrack blocks were destroyed; local estimates of the number of German troops killed varied from 80 to about 200.
-All aircraft safely returned to Thorney Island in the early hours of 15 July.
+IIIs for the low-level daylight crossing of enemy-held territory in Northern France.
+They arrived on target at approximately 21:00 local time, when the German troops were eating their evening meal.
+The attack went as planned and all seven barrack blocks were destroyed, with local estimates of the number of German troops killed variying from 80 to about 200.
+All aircraft returned safely to Thorney Island in the early hours of 15 July.